vitobotta/hetzner-k3s/README.md

 ```

 It should hopefully be self explanatory; you can run `hetzner-k3s releases` to see a list of the available releases from the most recent to the oldest available.

+If you are using Docker, then set `kubeconfig_path` to `/cluster/kubeconfig` so that the kubeconfig is created in the same directory where your config file is.

 If you set `masters.instance_count` to 1 then the tool will create a non highly available control plane; for production clusters you may want to set it to a number greater than 1.
 This number must be odd to avoid split brain issues with etcd and the recommended number is 3.